 We call Austin home, but we want to see other cities restored, too.
 We have opportunities for those outside of our city to join us and learn how to adapt our principles and practices wherever they call home.

 In 2008, Justin studied mercy and advocacy for communities and visited Memphis to learn of the need and work happening there.
 The For the City Network was born soon after.
-With a background in Dell’s Supply Chain, Justin’s values of minimizing (or ideally eliminating) wasted time, money and resources while increasing quality now play out through partnerships and collaborations with nonprofit organizations and individuals.
+With a background in Dell's Supply Chain, Justin's values of minimizing (or ideally eliminating) wasted time, money and resources while increasing quality now play out through partnerships and collaborations with nonprofit organizations and individuals.
 Justin and his wife Sally are both from Austin and graduates of Texas A&M University.
-They have two daughters, Annabel (Annie) & Lucy.
+They have three daughters, Annabel (Annie), Lucy, and Heidi.

 Beginning as a volunteer, Staci soon found herself tending to many emails and phone calls as people wanted to serve the city of Austin.
 With a heart for volunteers and getting people involved, the former elementary school teacher from West Texas now spends her time making sure people stay connected and Justin stays sane.

 After graduating from Southern Methodist University, Bo stayed in Dallas where he worked with an angel investment group and developed a passion for seeing start-up businesses and social causes receive funding.
 He then worked for Campus Crusade for Christ doing fund development and college ministry at Louisiana State University before moving to Austin in 2009.
-With The For the City Network, Bo serves as the Director of Development, overseeing fundraising along with the development and expansion of services.
+With the For the City Network, Bo serves as the Director of Operations, overseeing the programs, fund development, and expansion of services.
 Married to a native Austinite, he and his wife Sally have two daughters, Sadie and Eloise.

 After graduating from the University of Mary Hardin-Baylor in 2001, Chris spent ten years in sports media and golf course management.
-He then answered God’s call to come to Austin and intern for The Austin Stone.
-In October 2010, after a year on the Operations team, Chris took over Total City Sports, an organization with the desire to develop Austin’s next generation of leaders through mentoring and high-level athletic training.
+He moved to Austin and interned with the Austin Stone's Operations team for one year before directing Total City Sports, an FTCN program desiring to develop Austin's next generation of leaders through mentoring and high-level athletic training.
+In 2012, FTCN launched CrossFit Renew with Chris as the director, utilizing elite functional fitness and wellness training to restore communities to health.
 He loves his wife Kari, Houston sports teams, and the Baylor Bears.

 Director, RBI Austin